 Tara Kelly – Maine Preservation

 Bill King – Senior Advisor

 Zach Schmesser – Our Town Belfast

 The Maine Downtown Center shares information, tools and grant opportunities for communities engaged in downtown revitalization.
 For Main Street and Affiliate Communities, the Maine Downtown Center regularly seeks funding that will benefit those communities whether it be for historic preservation, training, technical assistance to small downtown businesses, or many other opportunities as they arise.
 In some cases, Maine Downtown Center serves as a sub-granting entity.

 Maine Historic Commercial District Revolving Fund (HCDRF)

-Maine Downtown Center is pleased to work with the National Main Street Center (NMSC) to offer the Maine Historic Commercial District Revolving Fund (HCDRF), made possible through generous support from The 1772 Foundation, Inc. Over the next three years, the Maine HCDRF will provide 0% interest loans to business/building owners in Biddeford, Skowhegan and Gardiner.
+The Maine Downtown Center is pleased to work with the National Main Street Center (NMSC) to offer the Maine Historic Commercial District Revolving Fund (HCDRF), made possible through generous support from The 1772 Foundation, Inc. Over the next three years, the Maine HCDRF will provide 0% interest loans to business/building owners in Biddeford, Skowhegan and Gardiner.
 The program will be expanded to other communities in the future.
-Information and application forms coming soon.
+Information and application forms HERE.